brianglass/anastasis/files/weekday_vespers4.md

 Foreshadowing your passion, O Christ, Moses, your great servant, lifted up the serpent of bronze, rescuing mortals from the harm of the poisonous bite of serpents, and now when you were crucified, O Long-suffering, you redeemed the world from the harm of the serpent and raised it up from earth to things of heaven.
 Therefore rejoicing we sing the praise of your might, Lover of mankind, and we honour and bow down to your Cross, through which all creation has found worth without toil and your great mercy.

-Wishing to unfasten the condition of Adam, the first-formed, in the end every pain, O sinless Christ, Lover of mankind, AdamÂ’s Fashioner, you were pierced with nails; and wounded in your divine side by the lance for our sake, you prevent the flaming sword from barring the entrance to us, your servants.
+Wishing to unfasten the condition of Adam, the first-formed, in the end every pain, O sinless Christ, Lover of mankind, Adam’s Fashioner, you were pierced with nails; and wounded in your divine side by the lance for our sake, you prevent the flaming sword from barring the entrance to us, your servants.
 Therefore as we glorify you, we sing the praise of your might, Lover of mankind, and we honour and bow down to your Cross, through which all creation has found worth without toil and your great mercy.

 ****

 Others, of the Mother of God.

-Having the yoke of my soul burdened with a multitude of sins and dread disasters, Sovereign Lady, I dare not raise my eyes on high, and so, bowed low to earth, I cry to you, Â‘Have mercy on me, who made God, the greatly compassionate, dawn from your womb, show me the limitless multitude of your wonders and stretching out your immaculate and godly hands to your Son, grant me salvation, O Virgin, by your intercessions.
+Having the yoke of my soul burdened with a multitude of sins and dread disasters, Sovereign Lady, I dare not raise my eyes on high, and so, bowed low to earth, I cry to you, ‘Have mercy on me, who made God, the greatly compassionate, dawn from your womb, show me the limitless multitude of your wonders and stretching out your immaculate and godly hands to your Son, grant me salvation, O Virgin, by your intercessions.

 A fierce storm of sins has seized my on the ocean of life, and a tempest and billow of despair pushes my heart down to the deep.
 Pure Maiden, by your prayers pilot my life to the calm harbour of life, to repentance, to perfect correction.
 See my weakness, attend to my judgement, give me hand of help as I lie sick, All-praised Virgin, who gave birth to Christ, who grants the world his great mercy.